mnielsen/finding_scenius/finding_scenius.md

 from networking every object and every event in the world.
 We're drowning in human co-ordination problems.
 We're drowning in data analysis problems.
 We still do a terrible job managing human attention.
+We're still a considerable way from putting all the world's knowledge online in truly useful formats.
 And we're still a long way from artificial intelligence.

 Maybe there's insurmountable bottlenecks that will stop progress on all these problems.
 But, at least today, progress on each continues